Macroscopic properties of equity markets: stylized facts and portfolio performance: Performance of portfolios

 \subsubsection{Sharpe ratio and drawdown}

-To date, relatively little has been studied about portfolio risks and risk adjusted returns in the context of stochastic portfolio theory.
-In their empirical analysis, \cite{RX20} reported the historical Sharpe ratios of several SPT portfolios and illustrated an approximately linear decay in increasing transaction costs.
-There has also been some related theoretical work on drawdown constrained growth rate optimization (see \cite{cvitanic1994portfolio} and \cite[Section 4.1]{KK21book}).
-The first and last author proposed in \cite{CW22} an optimization framework that allows flexibility in the exposure to market diversity.
-In view of this gap in the literature, we take the opportunity to investigate the risk profile of the diversity-weighted portfolios $w^{p,f}$ that have been the subject of our empirical investigation.
+Relatively little work has examined portfolio risks and risk-adjusted returns within the framework of stochastic portfolio theory.
+In their empirical analysis, \cite{RX20} reported the historical Sharpe ratios of several functionally generated portfolios in SPT and illustrated an approximately linear decay in increasing transaction costs.
+Related theoretical studies include drawdown-constrained growth optimization (e.g.~ \cite{cvitanic1994portfolio} and \cite[Section 4.1]{KK21book}).
+More recently, the first and last author proposed in \cite{CW22} an optimization framework that allows for flexible exposure to market diversity.
+In an effort to address this gap, we briefly report here some of the risk characteristics of the diversity-weighted portfolios $w^{p,f}$, which have been central to our empirical study.